How to Get a Texas Contractor License in 5 Steps

 However, Texas offers licensing reciprocity for electricians and air conditioning/refrigeration contractors for the following states:

-- Master Electrician Reciprocity: Louisiana, Nebraska, North Carolina
+- Master Electrician Reciprocity: Arkansas, Iowa (Class A master electrician license only), Louisiana, Nebraska, and North Carolina

 - Journeyman Electrician Reciprocity: Alaska, Arkansas, Idaho, Iowa, Montana, Nebraska, New Mexico, Oklahoma, South Dakota, Wyoming